Troy (song): Music video

 The video featured O'Connor, completely bald and covered with gold and silver body paint, singing to a background of moving images including flames.
 The building featured in several shots is on Montpelier Hill, just south of Dublin, known as the Hell Fire Club.

 Live performances

-O'Connor sang "Troy" live only during the year after it was released at Pinkpop Festival in the Netherlands, subsequently refusing to do so until 2008, when she performed at the Night of the Proms in Belgium and the Netherlands.
+O'Connor sang "Troy" live only during the year after it was released until 2008, when she performed at the Night of the Proms in Belgium and the Netherlands.
 "In Dublin I was doing this show one night," she recalled, "and somebody yelled out, 'Troy, Troy.'
 And I went, I'm fucking troying."